 - Lower liquidity – There is generally a lower volume of market participants during off-peak times.
 If you need to quickly close out a position, there may not be any buyers or sellers.
 For example, say you wanted to sell your GameStop (GME) shares for $300, but the highest bid for your shares might only be $290.
 If you choose to keep your price, there is a possibility that your order may not even be executed.

 1. Choose A Broker

-It’s a good idea to practice in a demo account, as it gives you the chance to familiarise yourself with the platform’s technical tools and charts during extended trading hours.
-For example, on TD Ameritrade, traders can practice 24/7 in the PaperMoney risk-free account with $100,000 virtual funds.
+It’s a good idea to practice in a demo account, as it gives you the chance to familiarize yourself with the platform’s technical tools and charts during extended trading hours.
+For example, on TD Ameritrade, USA investors can practice 24/7 in the PaperMoney risk-free account with $100,000 in virtual funds.